 At Koch & Schmidt, we believe that seamen are entitled to a safe work environment, despite the fact that working in the maritime industry is a high-risk occupation.
 We’ve been handling Jones Act claims and maritime litigation, and fighting for the rights of injured seamen in Louisiana and Texas Gulf Coast region, for over six decades.
-If you have been injured in a maritime accident that was caused by negligence, you may be entitled to significant compensation.
-When you become our client, you will have peace of mind knowing our dedicated maritime lawyers are in your corner.
+If you have been injured in a maritime accident that was caused by negligence, you may be entitled to monetary compensation.

-The Jones Act, formally known as the Merchant Marine Act of 1920, was enacted to foster the growth of the U.S. merchant marine, as well as to provide relief to a seaman who suffers an injury or illness due to negligence or unseaworthiness aboard a vessel operating in navigable waters.
+The Jones Act, formally known as the Merchant Marine Act of 1920, was enacted to foster the growth of the U.S. merchant marine, as well as to provide relief to those working in the industry who suffer illnesses or injuries due to negligence or unseaworthiness working on or around a vessel which operates in navigable waters.
 This law allows seamen to file a maritime lawsuit in federal court seeking compensation for injuries caused by the negligence of the vessel owner, operator, or another employee.

 While the Jones Act does not define the term “seamen,” the courts consider whether the individual contributes to the operation of a vessel and the completion of its objectives or function, as well as the nature and duration of the individual’s connection to the vessel.